-In other cases obligations will be required where the floorspace to be created exceeds 1,000 square metres (gross) or the site area is 1 hectare or more.
+2.100 In other cases obligations will be sought where the floorspace to be created exceeds 1,000 square metres (gross) or the site area is 1 hectare or more.

-The Council will normally seek to negotiate the allocation of at least 1% of design and development costs to the integrated provision of public art as part of the development.
+2.101 The Council will normally seek to negotiate the allocation of at least 1% of design and development costs to the integrated provision of public art as part of the development.
 In all instances, however, the Council will seek to negotiate a percentage of cost which is consistent with the practical achievement of a significant public art product.
-This may be provided directly by the developer as an integral part of the development, or by way of a commuted sum for complementary initiatives in the vicinity of the development.
+This may be provided directly by the developer as an integral part of the development, or by way of a commuted sum to be spent on providing public art in close proximity to the development making a contribution.

-Detailed information relating to Planning Obligations in respect of Public Art can be obtained by contacting the Council's Design and Projects team.
+2.102 Detailed information relating to Planning Obligations in respect of Public Art can be obtained by contacting the Council's Design and Projects team.

-Public Realm Improvements (PRI)
+Public Realm

-The justification for requiring obligations in respect of Public Realm is set out in Circular 05/2005 (Para B15) and the Design and Development and Town Centre chapters of the Dudley Unitary Development Plan (2005).
+2.103 The justification for requiring obligations in respect of Public Realm is set out in Circular 05/2005 (Para B15) and the Design and Development and Town Centre chapters of the Dudley Unitary Development Plan (2005).
 Accommodating public realm improvements is necessary to ensure that the Council can achieve it aims of delivering sustainable development in the Borough, in particular in its town and local centres.

-Of further relevance is the Dudley Area Development Framework, adopted as Supplementary Planning Guidance in December (2005) and the Lye District Centre Action Plan, adopted as Supplementary Planning Guidance.
+2.104 Of further relevance is the Dudley Area Development Framework, adopted as Supplementary Planning Guidance in December (2005) and the Lye District Centre Action Plan, adopted as Supplementary Planning Guidance.
 July (2004).